 In April 2015, the EPA finalized the rule regulating byproducts of coal combustion (e.g., ash and gypsum) as solid wastes under the RCRA.
 On July 30, 2018, the EPA promulgated a rule that amended the ash rule by extending some of the deadlines and providing more flexibility for compliance.
 On August 21, 2018, the D.C.
 Circuit found, among other things, that the EPA had not adequately regulated unlined ponds and legacy surface impoundments.
 On August 28, 2020, the EPA finalized "A Holistic Approach to Closure Part A: Deadline to Initiate Closure," which amended the April 2015 Rule to address the August 2018 D.C.
 Circuit decision and extend some of the deadlines.
 On November 12, 2020, the EPA finalized "A Holistic Approach to Closure Part B: Alternative Demonstration for Unlined Surface Impoundments," which further amended the April 2015 Rule to, among other things, provide procedures for requesting approval to operate existing ash impoundments with an alternate liner.
-On April 25, 2024, the EPA released a prepublication version of a final rule that after publication in the Federal Register will establish requirements for: (i) inactive (or legacy) surface impoundments at inactive facilities and (ii) coal combustion residual ("CCR") management units (regardless of how or when the CCR was placed) at regulated facilities.
-The rule will also create an obligation to conduct site assessments (at all active and certain inactive facilities) to determine whether CCR management units are present.
-The Company expects that the rule will be subject to legal challenges in the courts and may be uncertain for several years.
+On May 8, 2024, the EPA promulgated a rule that establishes requirements for: (i) inactive (or legacy) surface impoundments at inactive facilities and (ii) coal combustion residual ("CCR") management units (regardless of how or when the CCR was placed) at regulated facilities.
+The rule also creates an obligation to conduct site assessments (at all active and certain inactive facilities) to determine whether CCR management units are present.
+The rule has been challenged in the D.C.
+Circuit and may be uncertain for several years.